 I have a confession to make.
 Even though I’m only thirteen, I sometimes feel like I’m thirty.
-When you have a parent who suffers from depression, you have to grow up fast.
-Thankfully, with the help of friends, family, and my spirit guides, I have learned to trust my inner voice.
-Don’t get me wrong, it’s not always easy to listen to the quiet wisdom of my intuition when my mind is raging with fear.
-But my inner voice is always there, to tune into when I need it.
+If you’ve read The Labyrinth, you will know that my mom has a form of depression and can not always be with me.
+I’ve had to grow up faster than some kids my age, which hasn’t always been easy.
+Thankfully, I have learned to listen my inner guide.
+My inner guide is always there, to tune into when I need it.
 It’s helped me to survive in this sometimes crazy world.
-When I allow myself to get real quiet and listen, I can even hear my mom when she’s thousands of miles away.
+When I allow myself to get real quiet and listen, I can even hear my inner wisdom and it never guides me astray.

-I close my eyes and feel myself riding down the slide and landing on emerald green moss.
-Right inside my heart space.
-Here all is quiet and peaceful.
+I close my eyes and feel myself riding down the slide.
+Eventually, I land softly inside of a place that looks like it is filled with soft emerald moss.
+There is loving light all around me.
+My breath has brought me inside the calming comfort of me heart space where everything is quiet and peaceful.
 Here I can listen to my own true voice.
 My heart’s voice.
 My intuition.
 This voice is always calm and feels like a soft golden bubble of light inside of me.
-It speaks with love and support and uses words that always feel like Truth.
+It speaks with love and support and uses words that always feel like truth.
 My inner voice is always there when I need it, to gently guide and support me.

 Remember, the busy thoughts of the mind that like to chatter throughout your day are often driven by your fears and not by your heart’s wisdom, or your intuition.
 They’re okay.
 They have their purpose, but mostly it’s to remind you of what you are holding onto that you can learn from.
 Your intuition, though, can become your constant friend who always speaks to you from pure love.
 She or he will never turn on you or leave you, but will always be there, sitting in your heart, waiting for you to stop and listen.